Comas District, Lima: Transport and communications

-There are 3 main roads serving the district: Avenida Túpac Amaru, Avenida Universitaria and the Chillón-Trapiche Highway.
+There are 3 main roads serving the district: Túpac Amaru avenue, Universitaria avenue and the Chillón-Trapiche Highway.

 Today

 In the last decade Comas' economy, infrastructure, and social structure has grown at a very fast pace.
-It boasts a large middle-class, and has grown from a pueblo joven in a very short period of time.
+It boasts a large middle-class, and has grown from a pueblo joven (human settlement) in a very short period of time.
 However, in spite of this visible progress; it's still exhibiting vast swathes of new pueblos jovenes growing around the area that is today's Comas.

 The only civil aviation school in Peru was located in Comas, at the Aeroclub de Collique.